 - The bottom bracket height, gearing, and geometry change when you switch to 650b- When you swap out 700c wheels for 650b, the wheel diameter changes in most cases.
 Almost always, the 650b wheels are smaller, even if you’re running big tires.
 This lowers the bottom bracket height about .5-1 inch in most cases.
 This increases the likelihood of pedal strike.
 Smaller wheels also lower the gearing.
 If your gearing was already low, it could be too low when you switch to 650b.
 The smaller wheel also changes the bike’s steering geometry.

 - Frame options are more limited- If you walk into a bike shop today, you’ll see way more 700c bikes than 650b bikes.
 700c is still the standard for road bikes, gravel bikes, and touring bikes.
 Most mountain bikes are 29ers which is the same diameter with wider rims.
 You’ll probably only spot a few 650b touring bikes and gravel bikes on the showroom floor.
 Having said this, 650b is growing in popularity quickly.
-Another thing to keep in mind is that most (but not all) 700c bikes are compatible with 650b if you want to buy new wheels.
+Another thing to keep in mind is that most (but not all) 700c bikes are compatible with 650b if you want to buy a new 650b wheelset.

 - Switching to 650b changes the steering geometry, which can make the bike feel twitchy- Wheel diameter affects your bike’s trail.
 Trail is the distance between where your steering axes touches the ground and where your front tire touches the ground.
 Switching to smaller 650b wheels decreases trail by around 3-6 mm depending on the tires you’re running and the frame and fork.
 A lower trail number makes the bike steer quicker.
 In some cases, the steering can feel twitchy.
 This may make you feel unstable because the bike becomes harder to control.
 It reacts faster when you turn the handlebars.
 For example, it may be harder to avoid a rut or rock in the trail.
 Usually, this twitchy feeling goes away after you grow accustomed to the bike.
 You may have to ride for a few hours to get used to your new wheel size.
-For more info, check out this great guide about trail from Bike Insights.
+For more info, check out this great guide about trail.

 700c Pros

 - 700c wheels have less rolling resistance, making them more efficient- There are several reasons for this.
 First, 700c wheels don’t lose as much speed when they hit a bump or obstacle because they roll over more easily.
-Next, the hubs and chain introduce less friction into the system because the larger wheel doesn’t need to revolve as quickly.
+Next, the hubs and chain introduce less friction into the system because the bigger wheel doesn’t need to revolve as quickly.
 The more narrow tires tend not to deform as much at the contact patch as well.
 Due to their mass, 700c also have more inertia so they gather more momentum.
 Once you get your wheels up to speed, they want to keep rolling.
 When you stop pedaling, you won’t slow down as quickly.
 On flat sections, it takes less energy to maintain your speed.
 This increases efficiency.
 You can ride further using the same amount of energy.

 - 700c wheels have better rollover capability- Because 700c wheels have a larger circumference, they can more easily roll over potholes, bumps, branches, roots, and other obstacles on the road or trail.
 When you hit a hole, a larger diameter wheel can’t fall as far into the hole.
 It just rolls over.
 Larger wheels have more leverage to pull themselves over bumps as well.
 This allows you to navigate technical terrain more easily.
 You can glide over most obstacles without losing speed or getting shaken around too much.